-As stated above, the PC-1 was the standard-setter for the dual-mode BASIC we see on every Pocket Computer, along with its inventive method of variable management to make the most of the small space available, and if one wanted a larger array you could make a bigger one referenced as Z() by taking program space away.
-Although the arithmetic was very good for its class, string management was best described as inadequate, mostly due to a very sparse implementation lacking several key operators and their eight-character length which was set in stone, something Sharp would try to remedy in future models.
-The PC-1 also established the peculiar "dot abbreviation" convention of Sharp BASIC: where an abbreviated instruction was followed by a literal period (.); any instruction could be abbreviated to its unique portion, which was a little dubious for things like SI. and CO. but was fairly useful for longer keywords like PRINT (P.) and RETURN (R.).
+As stated above, the PC-1 was the standard-setter for the dual-mode BASIC we see on every Pocket Computer, along with its inventive method of variable management to make the most of the small space available.
+(If you wanted a larger array, you could make a bigger one referenced as Z() by taking program space away.)
+Although the arithmetic was very good for its class, string management was best described as inadequate, mostly due to a very sparse implementation lacking several key operators and their immutable eight-character length, something Sharp would try to remedy in future models.
+The PC-1 also established the peculiar "dot abbreviation" convention of Sharp BASIC where an abbreviated instruction was followed by a literal period (.): any instruction could be abbreviated to its unique portion, which was of dubious utility for things like SI. and CO. but much more helpful for longer keywords like PRINT (P.) and RETURN (R.).
 Entry was made even more convenient with the Reserve Keys function, essentially a macro-keys facility where any of a set of keys (the bottom two alpha rows, minus ENTER) could be programmed with text up to a combined total of 48 bytes.
-Debugging was essentially token, but the DEBUG command did allow rudimentary tracing.
+Debugging was very simplistic but the DEBUG command did allow rudimentary tracing.

 The PC-1 is interesting for its dual-CPU architecture, but this should not be considered a parallel CPU architecture.
-The CPUs are basically the same core with different (mask?)
-ROM for different features and handle different services, switching execution back and forth; this appears to be because one single CPU was simply not enough to hold the entirety of BASIC and the BIOS.
+The CPUs are basically the same core with different mask ROM for different features and handle different services, switching execution back and forth; this appears to be because one single CPU was simply not enough to hold the entirety of BASIC and the BIOS.
 This is not unusual for pocket-class systems -- in fact, an analogous design coincidentally appears in the Casio-built PC-5 and PC-6.